fjvallarino/monomer/tasks.md

   - Add user documentation

 Maybe postponed after release?
-  - Find way of avoiding hover effects when widget is not in the top layer
-    - Hover should only be active for top level item
-      - I need to think a way of setting a layer state for zstack
   - Maybe isPointInViewport should be replaced by something specific for each Widget
   - Check label with flexHeight
   - TextOverflow in TextStyle?